liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

         }
     }

-The code listing above uses the singleton class called `LiferayFacesContext`, which has methods `getPortletRequest()` and `getPortletResponse()`.
+The code listing above uses the singleton class `LiferayFacesContext`, which has methods `getPortletRequest()` and `getPortletResponse()`.
+You can leverage the `LiferayFacesContext` class in your JSF portlets on Liferay to get easy access to the portlet requests and responses.
 This class comes with Liferay Faces Portal, which we'll cover in detail in later sections.
-You can leverage the `LiferayFacesContext` class in your JSF portlets on Liferay to get easy access to the portlet requests and responses.

-The next section explains how to internationalize JSF Portlets.
+In the next section, we'll explain how to internationalize your JSF portlets.

 ### Internationalizing JSF Portlets [](id=internationalize-jsf-portlets-i18n-liferay-portal-6-2-dev-guide-en)